AzureBytes/cli_arm_virtualnetworks/README.md

-# cli_arm_virtualnetworks

-**Objective:** In this lab you will use the Azure Cross-Platform Command Line Interface (xPlat CLI) to create Azure Resource Manager virtual machine resources.
+# Creating a Virtual Network and Subnets in Azure using Cross-Platform Command Line Interface and Azure Resource Manager

-**Pre-requisites**

--   Node.js installed on your local machine

--   Azure subscription

--   Windows, OSX or Linux operating system

 Configure Your Environment
 ==========================